rafaol/rafaol.github.io/_pages/about.md

 Research interests
 ---
 Rafael's research focuses on developing machine learning algorithms for problems stemming from planning under uncertainty and Bayesian inference.
-In particular, he has been developing Bayesian optimisation, Gaussian processes, kernel methods and Bayesian inference algorithms.
+He has been developing Bayesian optimisation and approximate Bayesian inference algorithms to tackle complex problems where data is potentially scarce and costly obtain.
 His work has been applied to problems in robotics, experimental design and mental health research.
-More detailed information is available at his [publications](publications.md) page.
+More detailed information is available at the [publications](publications.md) page.